khasm-lang/khasmc/README.md

 - [ ] Typeclasses
 - [ ] Typeclass proving
 - [ ] Parser rewrite into recdec - maybe do earlier?

+# Notes:

+- Khasm is currently moving away from an independent backend, previously called kavern.
+- Khasm is currently undergoing a parser rewrite, in the #parser branch.
+- Khasm is in extreme beta.
+Please do not use Khasm for any major project or programs.